gummiebearz/gummiebearz/README.md

 ### :speech_balloon: Something about me
 Call me gumball. :whale:

-Every code that I have written is an adventure because I have stumbled on many rocks, and some of them are challenging to step over.
-I am glad that I, who have been so accustomed to using Windows, have decided to switch to a different OS (**Linux**) and IDE (**Neovim**), though using them was extremely painful at first.
-So far, it has been the right decision for me :stars:
+:stars: Each code piece that I have written is an adventure because some bugs are deep within which are not easy to spot with bare eye, giving me a headache sometimes.
+I remember how I had to imagine the code flow and debug it in my head (which I am still doing now).
+With the help of GDB, I am able to trace the errors more quickly and more efficiently.
+Problem solved, feeling rewarded. \

-:stars: The best decision I have ever made has been switching to **Linux** and **Neovim**, though using them was painful at first.
+:stars: The best decision I have ever made has been switching to **Linux** (another OS), **Neovim** (another self-configured IDE) and **GDB** (Terminal debugging), though using them was painful at first.
 I'm still gaining skills and knowledge about them, and still encounter issues; however, for a Windows person, this has been a life-changing experience for me ❤️

-## *Programming is enjoyable, and `bugs` :bug: make it even more interesting!*
+## *Programming is enjoyable, and `bugs` :bug: make it even more interesting!*\

 ### :diamonds: What I've learnt